-From: Early Domestic Architecture in Beaufort, North Carolina - Summer Field Study 2011 - College of William and Mary & Colonial Williamsburg Foundation Dept. of Architectural and Archaeological Research (Klee and Lounsbury) - Images are Field Study drawings and photographs.
+The report below is from: Early Domestic Architecture in Beaufort, North Carolina - Summer Field Study 2011 - College of William and Mary & Colonial Williamsburg Foundation Dept. of Architectural and Archaeological Research (Klee and Lounsbury).
+Images are Field Study drawings and photographs.
+Click images to enlarge.

 The Ward-Hancock House in Beaufort, North Carolina, is a building that has apparently done some traveling.
 It now rests out of town on a site near the water, and is surrounded by a backdrop of trees and other greenery.
 As late as 1964, it sat on property near U. S. Highway 70 before it was moved to town.
 About a year ago, the house was moved again to its present location on land just north of the town near the airport.
 A date of “c.
 1726” is painted on a plaque on the front porch, but it was most likely constructed at a much later date, most probably in the late eighteenth or early nineteenth century, as the evidence suggests.
 At its new location, the front of the gambrel-roof building faces the north and rests on concrete blocks.
 The outer dimensions of the structure are 26’5” in width and 28’10” in depth with a seven-foot deep porch.